Kerem1989/spring-boot-weather-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Java project is a comprehensive refactoring exercise focused on the Bulls & Cows guessing game.
-The primary objective of this exercise is to enhance the code's structure, testability, and maintainability by applying key software engineering principles and best practices.

-Project Overview
 This Spring Boot application is designed to integrate multiple weather APIs, providing users with comprehensive and up-to-date weather forecasts.
 The application leverages the strengths of various weather services to ensure the delivery of accurate and current weather data.
 As part of a school exam project, this application primarily focuses on providing weather data for a specific city in Sweden.

 <div>